Visit Las Palmas de Gran Canaria

 Opposite the park there is an attractive yacht harbout and, close by, another sandy beach - the Playa de las Alcaravaneras.

-Map of Las Palmas de Gran Canaria and places nearby
+Map of Las Palmas de Gran Canaria and places to visit

 Las Palmas de Gran Canaria places to visit